netgroup-polito/verefoo/README.md

     - double-click on the newly created server in the `Servers` tab
     - make sure under `Server Locations` `Use Tomcat installation` is selected
 - Run the server
-- edit the "to_be_defined" fields in tomcat-build.xml (e.g. name="tomcatUsername" value="tomcat" and name="tomcatPassword" value="tomcat" the values set in 'tomcat-users').
-Set server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);
+- edit the "to\_be_defined" fields of the tomcat-build.xml. with the username and password previously configured in Tomcat(e.g. `name="tomcatUsername" value="tomcat"` and `name="tomcatPassword" value="tomcat"` the values set in 'tomcat-users').
+Set `server.location` property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);
 - execute the generate-war ant task in order to generate the .war;

 **How to add you own function `<type>`**